Submarine of the Balao class

 |Loss position||9° 47'N, 121° 44'E|

-USS Cisco (Cmdr James Wiggins Coe) is sunk by Japanese naval aircraft (954th Kokutai) and gunboat Karatsu (former USS Luzon) the Sulu Sea, off Panay Island in position 09º47'N, 121º44'E. there were no survivors.
+USS Cisco (Cdr.
+James Wiggins Coe, USN) is believed on 28 September 1943 by a Japanese naval aircraft (954th Kokutai) and gunboat Karatsu (former USS Luzon) the Sulu Sea, off Panay Island in position 09º47'N, 121º44'E.

 Commands listed for USS Cisco (290)